binaryphile/docker-pgsql/README.md

 file will override the one in the container.
 It will not be copied into the container, however.

-Run the command:
+Run the command (substituting "quantal" if desired):

     docker run -v $(pwd):/root -i -t ubuntu:precise /bin/bash

-Substitute quantal if desired.
 Once at the command line, run `install.sh`:

     $ cd root
     $ ./install.sh